aghaynes/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 835
 ```
-which presumably corresponds to the travel to work.
+which presumably corresponds to the travel to work or pre-work sports.

 ## Imputing missing values
 Vector of mean values matching the appropriate values in original data...